jmnarloch/feign-vnderror-spring-cloud-starter/README.md

 [HandlerInterceptor](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/HandlerInterceptor.html)
 to populate request scoped identifier on `preHandle()`.

-The error decoding happens on content type matching so it is crucial to return `application/vnd.error+json` as the content type.
+The error decoding happens base on content type matching so it is crucial to return `application/vnd.error+json` as response content type.

 You use your Feign clients in the same manner as in any other cases, the only difference is that whenever a client call will end with vnd.error you should expect `VndErrorException` instead of `FeignException`.